Batman: Night of the Owls: "Night of the Owls"

 Scouting out the Penguin's base, Selina Kyle and her lover Spark decide to commit espionage against the gang boss.
 The Court of Owls, angered at Cobb's defeat at the hands of Batman, awaken all of their other Talons to reclaim Gotham City.
 They also dispose of Cobb's body for Alfred Pennyworth to find.
-The Court's goal is to prove that they are the superior legend of Gotham City, not Batman.
+The Court's goal is to prove that they are the superior legend of Gotham, not Batman.
 The Owls first attack the Batcave, but the injured Bruce still manages to defeat several of them due to their outdated fighting style.
 Alfred uncovers the forty targets of the Owls and sends a radio message out to the Batman Family for help.
 Tim Drake and Jason Todd receive one and decide to protect Mr. Freeze.
 Bruce dons an armored Batman suit to be able to fight all of the Owls while one of the Owls revives William Cobb.

 The Birds of Prey are one of the first to fight a Talon who is merciless and cruel in his methods, wanting to kill "street vermin".
 Nightwing receives the message and goes to save Mayor Sebastian Hady.
 Nightwing has no problem in killing the Talon attacking Hady due to it already being dead, but upon stopping it is knifed in the chest by a revived Cobb, who credits Nightwing, his descendant, working for Batman as his worst betrayal.
 When Selina and Spark arrive to steal from the Penguin, they see the Penguin's car leaving, but are not aware that the Penguin himself is still alive and being viciously beat down by Ephraim Newman, a Talon.
 Bruce, meanwhile, continues to fight the Talons invading the Batcave and eventually manages to stop them, and he heads out to save Jeremiah Arkham who is fighting the Talons through Roman Sionis, a.k.a.
 Black Mask.
 Nightwing is brutally beat down by Cobb who continues to mock him; Cobb demands that his heir impress him, eventually giving up and calling Nightwing a waste.
 Nightwing, however, retaliates and electrocutes Cobb, then offers to take Jeremiah Arkham from Batman.